 An outdoor sauna is not possible for most apartments.
 There is no yard.
 There is no space for a cabin.
 There is no place for drainage or power.

 An indoor sauna is often the only choice.
 Modern indoor saunas can fit in a bathroom, a storage room, or even a large closet.
-At Holie, we design compact sauna rooms11 that fit into small spaces without heavy building work.
+At Holie, we design compact sauna rooms that fit into small spaces without heavy building work.

 Small homes also benefit from indoor saunas.
 They use space that already exists.
 They do not require land.
 They do not change the outside look of the home.